dominikcebula/npp-java-plugin/README.md

 ## Automatic

 1. Go to Plugins -> Plugins Admin
-2. Search for NppJavaPlugin
+2. Search for "Java Plugin"
-3. Check NppJavaPlugin
+3. Check "Java Plugin"
 4. Click Install

 If you need more information, more precise instructions can be found here: https://npp-user-manual.org/docs/plugins/#install-using-plugins-admin